Nestle sells 60% stake in German sausage maker Herta | DW | 19.12.2019

 The world's largest food and beverage firm added that the deal "will ensure the continuity of production sites and the current structure of the business, including its employees."

-Herta is valued at €690 million ($768 million) and sold cold cuts, meat products and dough throughout Germany, France, Belgium, Luxembourg, Britain and Ireland last year.
+Herta is valued at €690 million ($768 million) and sells cold cuts, meat products and dough throughout Germany, France, Belgium, Luxembourg, Britain and Ireland.

 jsi/rc (AP, dpa)